ahmadsheikhi89/Docker-compose-ChatGPT-master-prompt/README.md

      - Docker network "monitoring_net" and how components communicate.

 2) Directory & Volume Layout
-   - A clear directory tree rooted at /data/monitoring (or <MONITORING_DATA_DIR> if user overrides), including:
+   - A clear directory tree rooted at /data/monitoring (or <MONITORING_DATA_DIR> if the user overrides), including:
      - prometheus/config
      - prometheus/data
      - alertmanager/config